All Episodes

 Because if they can get the dad out of the picture, then the government becomes their provider.

-Liberalism you know what first put me on to this too, folks.
+Liberalism, you know what first put me onto this too, folks?

 It wasn't something I came up with myself.

-We have this is years and years ago now.
+We have, this is years and years ago now.

-We had a a black woman that called, and she was just livid, and she lit into the federal government for destroying the black family, and she laid out how it has happened over the years.
+We had a black woman that called, and she was just livid, and she lit into the federal government for destroying the black family, and she laid out how it has happened over the years.

-Uh, and it was a whole different family.
+And it was a whole different family.

-What you think is finished, what you want is over.
+What you want is over.

 Your America is gone.